 Hardtail or full-suspension fat bike frame?

-Fat bike sizing
+Fat bike frame size

-Lighter wheelsets are something that all fat bike owners want and thanks to our engineering processes and the fact that we sell directly to you, you can get carbon wheelsets at a highly affordable price.
+Lighter wheelsets are something that all fat bike owners want, and thanks to our engineering processes and the fact that we sell directly to you, you can get carbon wheelsets at a highly affordable price.

 Fat bike rim width